-There are currently around 90 local and online OCD, BDD and Hoarding support groups across the UK, which are listed on our website.
+There are currently around 60 local independent OCD (and related disorder) support groups across the UK, which are listed on our website.

 These are made up of three types of support groups: